Managing the Side Effects of Kidney Cancer and Cancer Treatment

 Lack of Appetite

 A loss of appetite is common during cancer treatment.
-Fatigue, discomfort, nausea, dry mouth, mouth sores, and loss of taste can play a part in reducing your desire to eat.
-To manage this common side effect:
+Feeling tired, discomfort, nausea, dry mouth, mouth sores, and loss of taste can discourage eating.
+To manage these problems:

 Nausea and Vomiting

-Chemotherapy can cause the mouth and/or lips to develop sores.
-To manage this side effect:
+Chemotherapy can cause the mouth or lips to develop sores.
+To help with this problem:

-Medications, especially pain medications, can cause constipation.
-Eat whole grain foods and drink plenty of fluids to avoid constipation.
+Some medicines, especially pain medicines, can cause constipation.
+Whole grain foods and plenty of fluids can help to prevent or ease constipation.
 Staying active with exercise is also a good way to prevent this side effect.

-Diarrhea can occur with certain cancer treatments.
-If you have diarrhea, then avoid caffeine, alcohol, spicy or fatty foods, and large meals.
-Replenish lost fluids with juice, broth, water, or a replacement fluid.
+Diarrhea can happen with certain cancer treatments.
+Caffeine, alcohol, spicy or fatty foods, and large meals can make it worse.
+Replace lost fluid with juice, broth, water, or a replacement fluid.

 Opioids may be ordered to control pain or discomfort.
 They include: